qiyanjun/2020f-UVA-CS-MachineLearningDeep/Assignments.md

 + Each team is required to submit multiple documents for their project
-  - 5 Points (Due in Collab at W4): A powerpoint file  summarizing the proposed benchmarking idea / or the proposed application / or the to-reproduced-paper via a template
+  - 5 Points (Due in Collab at W7): A powerpoint file  summarizing the proposed benchmarking idea / or the proposed application / or the to-reproduced-paper via a template
-  - 5 Points (Due in Collab at W6 ): A project proposal  summarizing the concrete project plan
+  - 5 Points (Due in Collab at W10 ): A project proposal report summarizing the concrete project plan
-  - 5 Points (Due in Collab at W12): A iPython Jupyter notebook / or A python code repo to present your team's code, data visualization, and to obtain the results and analysis through step by step code/ cell run.
+  - 5 Points (Due in Collab in the last week of the semester): A iPython Jupyter notebook / or A python code repo to present your team's code, data visualization, and to obtain the results and analysis through step by step code/ cell run.
 Your team will go through and show the code-run at the final project presentation meeting to the instructors.
   - 5 Points (in the last week of the semester): A formal presentation to the instructors
-  - 10 Points (in the last week of the semester): A formal report to the instructors , describing your projects: motivation, method, results and insights.
+  - 10 Points (Due in Collab  in the last week of the semester): A formal report to the instructors , describing your projects: motivation, method, results and insights.

 + For the iPython Jupyter notebook your team needs to make:
   - A Jupyter iPython template is shared to help you structure the project code.
   - Please read the following papers and then make your IPython Jupiter notebook: [Ten Simple Rules for Reproducible Research in Jupyter Notebooks](https://arxiv.org/abs/1810.08055)

-+ Here is the potential data list:

-+ Here is the potential ideas (chunking into three types: (1) replicating paper (2) good applications on  COVID19 datasets, and (3) researching and benchmarking pytorch libraries.):
++ Here is a list of the potential ideas (chunking into three types: (1) replicating paper (2) good applications on  COVID19 datasets, and (3) researching and benchmarking pytorch libraries.):

 |INDEX     |Title  & Link  |Conference, Year|
 |--:|:--  | :-: |